project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 ### Extend Sunbird

-If you plan to modify and contribute code to the Sunbird project, we recommend you [Install Sunbird on your machine](developer-docs/installation/installing_sunbirdon_machine/){:target="_blank"}.
-This allows you to get started quickly and help extend Sunbird.
+If you plan to modify and contribute code to the Sunbird project, we recommend you [Developer Installation](developer-docs/installation/developer_installation/){:target="_blank"}.
+This allows you to get started quickly and help extend the Sunbird.

 ### Deploy Sunbird for your users